 What distinguishes Ark from all other names?
 The fact that it unconditionally privileges love

-It is this inability to convincingly posit either the singular or the universal as fundamental that finds a paradoxical fulfillment in Jesus Christ.
+It is this inability to convincingly posit either the singular or the universal as fundamental, the absolute point at which the distinction between form and substance breaks down, that finds a paradoxical fulfillment in Jesus Christ.
 As explicated by Von Balthazar, Christ is the singular universal itself: a fully adequate representation of God expressed in an individual, incarnate being (God as form, Christ as substance).
+Jesus Christ solves the paradox at the limit of the distinction between form and substance by simply designating its paradoxical quality and declaring it as unique.

-There is a certain danger in poststructuralist attempts to 'abstract' this notion of Christ into a more general 'enigmatic' signifier that signifies only itself - namely the danger of re-universalizing its singularity.
+There is a certain danger in poststructuralist attempts to 'abstract' this notion of Christ into a more general 'enigmatic' signifier that signifies only itself.
+As soon as we turn Christ into a special signifier, his singularity is re-universalized, because he becomes a type of signifier.
 There can be as many enigmatic signifiers as we want.
 But if there are more than one, we return to the logic we were seeking to escape.

 The enigmatic signifier needs to have a proper name (a rigid designator).
-Nevertheless it doesn't seem possible to identify it with Jesus Christ.
+Jesus Christ is a good one, though there are other good candidates as well.
 Why Christ only?
 Why not the enlightenment?
 Why not the philosopher's stone of hermeticism?
 Or the birth of language itself?

-We simply it the name "Ark".
-"Ark" names something that has truly already happened which authorizes hope for the perfect fulfillment of human desire and commands asceticism, suffering and transfiguration
+Maybe it’s best to simply call it "Ark".
+"Ark" names something that has truly already happened (something along the lines of the incarnation of the word) which authorizes hope for the perfect fulfillment of human desire and calls for asceticism, suffering and transfiguration.

-We are suspended in a struggle in the name of something that does not exist, but seems to to us.
+We are suspended in a struggle in the name of something that does not exist, but seems to us as though it does, or at least as though it could.
 We identify with one another according to a predicate that we do not share, or perhaps according to a shared, non-predicable core.
 But this shared non-predicable core is as hypothetical as that in the name of which we struggle.
-This is what it means to be in and carry the Ark, and it is as impossible as both carrying and being carried by a vessel - which doesn't mean that it can't happen but does mean that it needs to
+This is what it means to be in and carry the Ark, and it is as impossible as both carrying and being carried by a vessel - which doesn't mean that it can't happen; on the contrary, this is precisely the type of impossibility that unveils a higher necessity.
+But it has to do so retroactively.
+The series of efforts must necessarily continue, despite the impossibility of reaching their goal, so that a new meaning can unexpectedly burst forth and make sense of the whole series.

 Kierkegaard says that the apostle lives for an eternal paradox, whereas the genius lives for a temporal one (an idea that is new, exciting and scandalous in the present, but will become platitudinous in the future).
 The apostle's paradox can never become platitudinous.
 It is beyond the Kantian frame inherently (that is, beyond sensibility and intellect), and it must therefore be a-historical.